school-brainhack/school-brainhack.github.io/content/en/modules/git_github/index.md

 ## Exercise

- * send a request through discord on #git-github with your GitHub user name to Isil Bilgin to be added to the github organization [school-brainhack](https://github.com/school-brainhack).
+ * send a request at the "Using Git and Github" module post at the modules channels of Discord server by typing "@<user-handle-of-your-TA> please add my <github-user-name>" to the github organization."
+This will alert your local TA(s) to add you to the [school-brainhack](https://github.com/brainhack-school2023/) organization.
  * create a local repository following the naming convention `<last_name>_project`.
 Don't worry, you will be able to change this name later, and possibly merge the content in another repository if you decide to team up with other people.
  * initialize your repo with a README and a LICENSE.
  * Create an issue for adding a short bio.